-The Working on country program is an initiative that aims to support the protection and conservation of Australia's natural environment by Aboriginal and Torres Strait Islander people.
-The program builds on Indigenous traditional knowledge to protect and manage land and sea country.
+The Working on Country programme is an initiative that aims to support the protection and conservation of Australia's natural environment by Aboriginal and Torres Strait Islander people.
+The programme builds on Indigenous traditional knowledge to protect and manage land and sea country.

 The programme aims to:

 Approximately 680 Indigenous rangers are employed in around 90 ranger teams across Australia delivering positive environmental outcomes.
 It is expected that around 730 rangers will be trained and employed through Working on Country by June 2015.

 A sub-component of the program is the Specialised Indigenous Ranger Program, which has a focus on improving marine conservation, particularly for dugongs and turtles, along the far north Queensland coast.
 The program is also supporting Indigenous communities in Cape York and the Torres Strait to ensure the traditional harvesting of dugongs and turtles remains sustainable.

 Working on Country is supported by the Australian Government as an ongoing program with funding committed until June 2017.